haxsaw/errator/docs/using_errator.rst

     f1()

 -----------------------------------------------------------------------------
-Anti-pattern #2: Shutting off automatic cleanup but don't clean up fragments.
+Anti-pattern #2: Shutting off automatic cleanup but not clearing up fragments
 -----------------------------------------------------------------------------

 For more complex uses of errator, you can turn off automatic fragment cleanup, but if